LithiumHou/SigXTalk/vignettes/demo.md

 ```
 ## Set the working directory
 The working directory is where you store the datasets, pathway information and pythoncodes.
 In this tutorial, we simply use the `vignettes` as the directory.
 The structure of the working directory should be like the following.
-Here, folders `inputs` and `outputs` will be created automatically while running the script, you do not need to create them by yourself.
+Here, directories `inputs` and `outputs` will be created automatically while running the script, you do not need to create them by yourself.

 - **work_dir/**
   - **pathways/**